Chair: Mr Philip Carpenter [member of Council]

 - 10th in the UK for the quality of our research in the Times Higher Education Ranking of the Research Excellence Framework (REF) 2021.

 - £86m in research income

-- 23 Athena SWAN awards for supporting gender representation, including three gold awards for the Department of Chemistry, Department of Biology and the Department of Psychology
+- 22 Athena SWAN awards, including three gold awards for the Department of Chemistry, Department of Biology and the Department of Psychology

 - Shortlisted for Times Higher Education Awards 2021 award